Skip to main content

 Step 6: Run the experiment

-Running an experiment in Intempt's Experiments module
+Running experiments in Intempt Experiments module

 Step 7: Measure in Analytics

 Intempt's Analytics module tracks every journey, segment, and experiment result in one dashboard.
 Ask Blu: "Which email in the win-back journey is driving the most recovered revenue this week?"
 Get a plain-language answer without exporting a spreadsheet.
-The same dashboard shows ad creative performance, landing page conversion rates, and segment health across every client account.

-Measuring results in Intempt's Analytics dashboard
+Measuring results in Intempt Analytics

 SkillSkill FilePrimary Benchmark SourceCore FrameworkWhat It Replaces